ramanathnk/crossPlatformMobileApp/README.md

 npm start
 ```

+### Debug Build

+To build an apk to deploy on Android devices (need a dev server running):
+- Navigate to the android folder
+   cd android

+- run gradle build
+   .\gradlew.bat assembleDebug

+### Release Build

+To build an apk to deploy on Android devices (no dev server needed):
+- Navigate to the android folder
+   cd android

+- run gradle build
+   .\gradlew.bat assembleRelease

+-Navigate to the android folder

 This will start the Expo development server.
 You can then:

 - Press `a` to open on Android device/emulator